kr55/azure-elastic-jobs-manager-docs/docs/features/manage-job.md

 ## Start job
  **Steps to start an elastic job**
-   - On the left panel of the landing screen, right click on the job under 'Jobs' tree view.
+   - On the left panel of the landing screen, right-click on the job under the 'Jobs' tree view.
-   - From the menu items, click 'Start job' button.
+   - From the menu items, click the 'Start job' button.

 ## Stop job
  **Steps to stop an elastic job**
-   - On the left panel of the landing screen, right click on the job under 'Jobs' tree view.
+   - On the left panel of the landing screen, right-click on the job under 'Jobs' tree view.
-   - From the menu items, click 'Stop job' button.
+   - From the menu items, click the 'Stop job' button.

 ## Enable/Disable job
  **Steps to enable/disable an elastic job**
-   - On the left panel of the landing screen, right click on the job under 'Jobs' tree view.
+   - On the left panel of the landing screen, right-click on the job under 'Jobs' tree view.
-   - From the menu items, click 'Enable'/'Disable' button.
+   - Click the 'Enable'/'Disable' button from the menu items.

-Note: Enable or Disable button in the menu list will apoear deoending on the current activation status of the job.
+Note: Enable or Disable button in the menu list will appear depending on the current activation status of the job.

 ## View history
 The **Job History Viewer** screen provides detailed information about the execution history of specific jobs.
-Users can access this screen by clicking on the "View History" menu item of a job.
+Users can access this screen by clicking on a job's "View History" menu item.

    <img src="../../../../media/job-history-screen.png"  style="width:85%; height:85%">